 I want passion and fire – not just something fueled by trying to fight for one significant victory for the football program.

-I want something that’s sparked into a rivalry – say in the form of Lane Kiffin and Urban Meyer, which – thanks to Kiffin’s big fat mouth – found itself being a much bigger rivalry in the one short season that Lane spent at Tennessee.
+I want something that’s sparked into a rivalry – say in the form of Lane Kiffin and Urban Meyer.
+Thanks to Kiffin’s mouth, that has become more of a rivalry in Kiffin’s one short season at Tennessee.

-Aside from Florida and Tennessee, look at Ohio State and Michigan – a rivalry that has been brewing pure hatred for not just a few years, but many, many decades.
+Aside from Florida and Tennessee, look at Ohio State and Michigan.
+Now that’s a rivalry that has been brewing pure hatred for not just a few years, but many, many decades.

-Or look at USC and UCLA – which saw a fiery spark generated by Pete Carroll and Rick Neuheisel last season – to the point that the players were on the field starting up an old-fashioned southern California-flavored scrum.
+Or look at USC and UCLA – which saw a fiery spark generated by Pete Carroll and Rick Neuheisel last season.
+That rivalry led to players on the field starting up old-fashioned southern California-flavored scrum.

-Just because two elite players for each school does battle for the Heisman Trophy (Tim Tebow with Florida and Mark Ingram with Alabama) doesn’t make it an elite rivalry, either.
+Also, just because two elite players do battle for the Heisman Trophy (Tim Tebow and Mark Ingram) doesn’t make it an elite rivalry, either.

-Rivalries don’t immediately flourish with the planting of one little seed – but instead need time to grow and have its roots make way through the proverbial ground, from a history among the coaches, or some fire generated from the programs… something… anything.
+Rivalries don’t immediately flourish with the planting of one little seed.
+They need time to grow.
+There needs to be a history among coaches or some fire generated from the programs.
+Something… anything!

-For those that say that Florida and Alabama – as talented and consistent SEC rivals – there is now that elite rivalry in place, I say that’s poppycock.
+For those that say that SEC headliners Florida and Alabama have an elite rivalry in place, I say that’s poppycock.

 Stick with Alabama and Auburn… that’s a rivalry.